No passwords, No popups, No cost

 How To Rust Craft Store Metals like Jingle Bells & Safety Pins

-Intro / synopsis: Actual rusting can be done with materials like salt, vinegar, muriatic acid, or bleach (never mix bleach with an acid!), but it may be complicated by the fact that the original shine might be zinc plating, nickel plating or something else, and these platings may react differently to your rusting solution.
+Quickstart: Actual rusting can be done with materials like salt, vinegar, muriatic acid, or bleach (never mix bleach with an acid!), but it may be complicated by the fact that the original shine might be zinc plating, nickel plating or a protective lacquer or clear coating, and these finishes may react differently to your attempted rusting solutions.

-A simple, chemical-free, alternative may be "cinnamon rust look" :-)
+A simple, chemical-free, alternative may be the "cinnamon rust look", which will probably work on top of whatever finish you have :-)

 rusted safety pins rusted jingle bells